Energy superpower: Canada

 In the mid-2010s, former Prime Minister of Canada, Stephen Harper, asserted that Canada should be considered an energy superpower.
 By advertising Canada as an oil supplier on the international level, Harper defined it as a “reliable producer in a volatile unpredictable world” who can offer its oil-thirsty partners “a transparent regulatory system and a commitment to open markets”.
 This viewpoint found support among conservative political activists and public intellectuals, such as Ezra Levant, the author of Ethical Oil (2011).
 However, scholars, Indigenous peoples' organisations and activists, and environmental activists, including such prominent Canadian environmentalists as Andrew Nikiforuk and David Suzuki, contested representations of Canada as an energy superpower.
 These critics raised concerns about the environmental footprint of Canada's oil sands (e.g., tailing ponds, air pollution and deforestation) in the context of climate change, as well as socio-economic factors such as the potential repercussions on local communities, the equitable distribution of economic benefits, and the overall social implications of prioritizing the oil industry.

+In 2025, the current Prime Minister of Canada, Mark Carney, reasserted Canada's position as an "energy superpower" and the need for Canada to develop its production capacity in "clean and conventional energy sources", as well as overseas export capacity.
+This marks a break in posture from the previous Trudeau administration (2015-2025), which Trudeau once characterized as wanting Canada to be known globally "not for its resources, but for its resourcefulness."
+The posture of Carney's administration is viewed as a way to attract investment into Canada's economy, and reduce dependence on the United States in response to United States' tariffs during the second Trump administration.
+Energy projects under construction in Canada include doubling the production capacity of Canada's largest LNG export terminal in Kitimat, and a recently announced memorandum of understanding between the province of Alberta and the Federal Government of Canada laying the conditions for a new oil pipeline to be built between Alberta and the west coast of British Columbia.

 Iran

-Iran is widely regarded as an energy superpower due to its immense natural resources, including some of the world’s largest proven oil reserves, estimated at 157 billion barrels, and the second-largest reserves of natural gas.
-Its South Pars gas field, one of the largest in the world, underscores the country’s pivotal role in global energy markets.
-Despite facing sanctions Iran’s energy infrastructure remains robust, and the country has significant potential to boost oil and gas production and exports.
-With its strategic location in the Middle East, Iran is well-positioned to become a key energy player, not just regionally but globally, offering a vital supply of energy to neighboring countries and beyond.
+Iran is widely regarded as an energy superpower due to its immense natural resources, including some of the world’s largest proven oil reserves, estimated at 208 billion barrels, and the second-largest reserves of natural gas.
+Its South Pars gas field, one of the largest in the world, underscores the country’s important role in global energy markets.
+Despite facing sanctions, Iran’s energy infrastructure remains robust, and the country has significant potential to boost oil, gas production and exports.
+With its strategic location in the Middle East, Iran is well-positioned to become a key energy player, not just regionally but globally, offering supply of energy to neighboring countries and beyond.